-A number of new standards are effective for annual periods beginning after 01st April 2021 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.
+A number of new standards are effective for annual periods beginning after 01st January 2021 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.
+The following amended standards are not expected to have a significant impact on the Company's financial statements.